Model Domain Specific Language (DSL)

 clause is similar to fully_qualified_name.matches

-, but matches against the actual name of the entity, excluding module and class names.
+matches against the actual name of the entity, excluding module and class names.

 Example: